tekknolagi/isdt/lecture-notes/3-bld.md

 They are different than "normal" variables in two ways:

 * These default values have lower precedence than environment variables
-* Can be overridden by the environment or an assignment in your Makefile
+* They can be overridden by the environment or an assignment in your Makefile

 So, for example, the following Makefile's (default, implicit) `CC` value of `"cc"` is ignored in favor of the environment variable: